epsil/mdwiki/README.md

         |-- index.html
         `-- style.css

-Then reference the stylesheet file in the page's metadata block:
+Then reference the file in the page's metadata block:

 ```yaml
 ---